ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

           - In the `command` section you can see how the configuration file path is directly specified to the service.

           - The `containerPort` is the same as the `port` set in the `valkey.conf` file.
-It has a `name` that allows invoking this port by name rather than by port number directly.
+This `containerPort` has a `name` that allows invoking it by name rather than by port number directly.

             > [!NOTE]
             > **The `containerPort` declaration is mostly informative**\